 The American College of Obstetricians and Gynecologists recommends that pregnant women avoid consuming more than 200 mg of caffeine per day.

-Any more than that and it could lead towards miscarriage, low birth weight, or stillbirth.
+Any more than that could lead to miscarriage, low birth weight, or stillbirth.

 Although the evidence isn’t yet conclusive, it’s better to be safe than sorry.